 Other Multitaskers

-Glycerin and Sodium Hyaluronate are humectants that will help keep skin soft and well-hydrated.
+Sodium Hyaluronate and Beta-Glucan are humectants that help keep skin soft and well-hydrated.

 Other notable ingredients include Phytosphingosine (a problematic name, lol) and Adenosine.
 These two are great for repairing the damaged skin barrier and treating acne due to their antimicrobial and anti-inflammatory properties.